SysKitTeam/docs-point/point-collaborators/resolve-governance-tasks/orphaned-resources.md

 **Click the Resolve button** to open the policy vulnerability task in Syskit Point.

-### Members’ Policy Violation Task
+### Members’ Policy Vulnerability Task

-**Along with the e-mail, Syskit Point creates a policy vulnerability task** that provides you with all information and actions needed to resolve it within Syskit Point.
+**Along with the e-mail, Syskit Point creates a policy vulnerability task** that provides you with all the information and actions needed to resolve it within Syskit Point.
-The following is available on the task screen:
+The following are available on the task screen:
 * **List of current members along with Search to help you filter out specific ones (1)**
 * **Suggest action (2)**; once clicked, an **appropriate message appears next to the suggested user along with the Undo action (3)**
 * **Suggest New Owner action (4)**; to suggest a new owner, start typing the user's name in the input field; once you select a user, confirm your addition by clicking the Suggest New Owner link; once clicked, an **appropriate message is displayed for the user, along with the Undo action**